mui/material-ui/docs/data/material/guides/interoperability/interoperability.md

 ### Setup

-If you are used to Tailwind CSS and want to use it together with the MUI components, you can start by cloning the [Tailwind CSS](https://github.com/mui/material-ui/tree/master/examples/material-cra-tailwind-ts) example project.
+If you are used to Tailwind CSS and want to use it together with the Material UI components, you can start by cloning the [Tailwind CSS](https://github.com/mui/material-ui/tree/master/examples/material-cra-tailwind-ts) example project.
 If you use a different framework, or already have set up your project, follow these steps:

 1. Add Tailwind CSS to your project, following the instructions in https://tailwindcss.com/docs/installation.
-2. Remove [Tailwind CSS's preflight](https://tailwindcss.com/docs/preflight) style so it can use the MUI's preflight instead ([CssBaseline](/material-ui/react-css-baseline/)).
+2. Remove [Tailwind CSS's preflight](https://tailwindcss.com/docs/preflight) style so it can use the Material UI's preflight instead ([CssBaseline](/material-ui/react-css-baseline/)).

 **tailwind.config.js**